Many jobless parents could have a tougher time turning down work for lack of child care - KTVZ

 Many jobless parents could have a tougher time turning down work for lack of child care

-Although it’s still unclear whether schools will reopen in the fall, camps and day cares in many states are operating once again.
+Though she’s hoping to return to work, the Cedar Park, Texas, resident said can’t find positions that would pay her enough to cover her daughter’s day-care costs.
+She hopes she’ll be able to remain on unemployment until she does.

-That means many out-of-work parents could have a tougher time remaining on a special unemployment program designed to help those affected by the coronavirus outbreak.
+But out-of-work parents like Stone may not be able to continue collecting unemployment benefits if offered jobs now that camps and day cares in many states are operating once again.
+It will be harder for them to say they can’t work because they have no one to stay with their children — a situation millions found themselves in after states shuttered schools earlier this year to try to contain the coronavirus outbreak.

-The pandemic unemployment assistance program, which Congress created in late March, allows parents to collect jobless benefits if their children’s school closures left them unable to work.
+To deal with this unusual circumstance, Congress created in late March the pandemic unemployment assistance program, which allows parents to collect jobless benefits if their children’s school closures left them unable to work.
 They didn’t have to return to their jobs as long as their children couldn’t return to class.

 But things are different now.
 Summer’s here, and many governors have allowed camps and day cares to reopen.